hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 We can think of $x$ as describing the position of a random walk on the number line.
-Let's check the assertions we made above work!

 <span style="padding-left: 20px; display:block">
 (a) For a fair coin, show that on average, $s^2 = 1$.